 Hearing Evaluation

-Routine hearing screening, conducted by an audiologist in Anchorage at Alaska Center for Ear, Nose and Throat, is important for everyone—children, adults, and the elderly.
-If untreated, hearing impairment in children can impede language development.
-In adults and the elderly, regular evaluation can help them stay ahead of hearing loss, and ensure that they receive appropriate care.
-We specialize in the measurement and diagnosis of hearing loss for both pediatric and adult patients who come here from Wasilla, Palmer, and surrounding areas.
-Our audiologists work with our ear, nose and throat specialists to recommend treatment that fits each individual’s needs.
+Routine hearing screening, conducted by our audiology specialists in Anchorage, is important for everyone - children, adults, and the elderly.
+If untreated, hearing impairment in children can and impede language development.
+In adults and the elderly, regular evaluation can help them stay ahead of hearing loss, and ensure that they receive the appropriate care.
+We specialize in the measurement and diagnosis of hearing loss for both pediatric and adult patients.
+Our audiologists work with our ear, nose and throat specialists to recommend treatment that fits each individual's needs.

 If you are concerned about hearing loss in yourself or a loved one, request an appointment online, or call our office at (907) 279-8800 and a member of our staff will help schedule an appointment.